ackertyson/dock-ops/README.md

 3. `rake` (or, if you don't have Rake, `gem build dock-ops.gemspec && sudo gem install -l dock-ops`)

-If you want to install the completion script at the same time, replace step 3 with:
+If you want to install the completion script at the same time (and you should!), replace step 3 with:

-3. `rake install_completion` (or, if you don't have Rake, see the instructions in the `dock-ops-completion.bash` file included with this project)
+3. `rake install completion` (or, if you don't have Rake, see the instructions in the `dock-ops-completion.bash` file included with this project)

-*NOTE: you do still need to install the real Docker applications; `dock-ops` is just a wrapper.*
+*NOTE: you still need to install the real Docker applications; `dock-ops` is just a wrapper.*

 ## Testing